-The dress of the male Anglo-Saxons in the early medieval period comprised of tunic, cloak, trousers and leggings.
+The dress of the male Anglo-Saxons in the early medieval period comprised of tunic, cloak, trousers, and leggings.
 Shoes made of leather were used for the feet.
 By the 11th century, cloaks had grown shorter and flat round caps gained traction among the males.

 In the same century, short boots were introduced.
 In the 12th century, the male tunic came to be worn with a skirt and all classes began wearing boots or shoes.
-In 13th century, linen braies were worn which eventually shortened to become drawers.
+In the 13th century, linen braies were worn which were eventually shortened to become drawers.

 Hoods were also worn during the later medieval period.
-Female dress during the early medieval period comprised of a long, loose dress which was fastened using brooches.
+Female dress during the early medieval period comprised of a long, loose dress that was fastened using brooches.
 A kind of shift was used as underclothes.

-Medieval music in England comprised of both ecclesiastical music and secular music.
+Medieval music in England comprised both ecclesiastical music and secular music.
 Ecclesiastical music shifted from plainchant to Celtic chant in the 8th century and into Gregorian chant in the 11th century.
 Other religious music included votive antiphons.

 Non-religious tradition in England has very early origins and songs were often sung at feasts.
-The types of music which existed in medieval England include rotas, carols and ballads.
+The types of music which existed in medieval England include rotas, carols, and ballads.

 Marriage customs in England were different from Europe at large in that there was no tradition of marrying adolescents.
-The marrying age in medieval England varied between late teens and the twenties, depending upon the economic circumstances.
+The marrying age in medieval England varied between the late teens and the twenties, depending upon the economic circumstances.

-Slavery came to be abolished with the beginning of feudalism and significant economic growth took place between the Norman invasion of 11th century and the Black Plague and Great Famine in the 14th century.
+Slavery came to be abolished with the beginning of feudalism and significant economic growth took place between the Norman invasion of the 11th century and the Black Plague and Great Famine in the 14th century.